History of Graduate Study at Cornell

 From the beginning, the university was committed to educating women, with the first female student entering in the fall of 1870.
 Three women entered in the fall of 1871, one of whom, in June 1873, became Cornell’s first female graduate.
 In 1880, May Preston became the first woman to earn a Ph.D. at Cornell.

-The first bachelor’s degrees to African American students were awarded in 1890.
+The first bachelor’s degrees to Black students were awarded in 1890.
 In 1906, Alpha Phi Alpha, the first national college fraternity for African Americans, was founded in Ithaca by seven Cornell students.
-In 1925, Elbert Cox (Ph.D. ’25) became the first African American to earn a doctorate in mathematics.
-Flemmie Kittrel (Ph.D. ’36) became the first African American woman to receive a Ph.D. in nutrition.
+In 1925, Elbert Cox (Ph.D. ’25) became the first Black man to earn a doctorate in mathematics.
+Flemmie Kittrell (Ph.D. ’36) became the first Black woman to receive a Ph.D. in nutrition.

 The early years of the Graduate School laid a firm foundation and established patterns for the future.
 The faculty delegated the administration of procedural matters to the Graduate School without losing control over admission decisions, requirements for graduation, and curriculum planning.